All Episodes

 I don't need you here.

-I can do a better job of explaining you to people than you will be than you can do explaining yourself to people because you won't be honest with them.
+I can do a better job of explaining you to people than you will be, than you can do explaining yourself to people because you won't be honest with them.

-Yeah, I actually think Tom Brokaw blew it when he titled his new book on the 60s and uh baby boomers.
+Yeah, I actually think Tom Brokaw blew it when he titled his new book on the 60s and baby boomers.

 He should have called it the lamest generation.

-There's something else about Brokow and all these other guys in the drive-by's folks, they're just jealous as they can be of me and a lot of other people.
+They're just jealous as they can be of me and a lot of other people.